atljoseph/api.go.josephgill.io/ReadMe.md

 - `go run *.go` will run the `api` locally without docker.
 - To use Docker locally, run `docker-compose up`, optionally provide the `--build` argument.
+- To kill the Docker containers, run `docker-compose down`.
 - `sh ./test.sh` will fire api calls at the server.